nikirikitiki/meditsiin/docs/mission.md

 ## Core Purpose

-Meditsiin 4.0 exists to bridge the gap between the slow-moving digitalization of the medical field and the rapid evolution of remote work capabilities.
+MEDITSIIN4.0 exists to bridge the gap between the slow-moving digitalization of the medical field and the rapid evolution of remote work capabilities.
 We recognize that while many professionals have successfully transitioned to remote work, the medical field requires specialized support and careful implementation due to its critical nature.

 **The Problem We Solve:**
 GP centers (Family Centers) in Estonia face significant digitalization challenges:
 - Outdated computer infrastructure
-- Lack of dedicated system administrators
-- Fragmented software solutions, often relying on Excel for critical functions like shift planning and vacation management
+- Fragmented software solutions for critical functions like shift planning and vacation management
 - Inability to envision or implement remote workforce solutions
 - Inefficient workforce planning without proper tools to manage nurse-to-doctor ratios and team composition
+- Lack of dedicated system administrators

 **Our purpose is to:**
 - **Accelerate digitalization** in medical establishments with confidence and security